mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 246 - Expiration Date/readme.md

 This can lead to potential issues and misunderstandings, especially when dealing with operations such as comparisons and calculations based on the expiry date.

-it's generally considered a better practice to represent the expiry date with an adequate object.
+It's generally considered a better practice to represent the expiry date with an adequate object.

 # Sample Code 📖